Welcome to Coach SW's webpage.

 "Coach SW"Elementary Physical Education and Health Education Coordinator, Scarsdale Public Schools

 About My Classroom

-Physical Education Program at Fox Meadow Elementary School"Physical fitness is not only one of the most important keys to a healthy body,it is the basis of dynamic and creative intellectual activity."
+Physical Education and Health Program at Fox Meadow Elementary School"Physical fitness is not only one of the most important keys to a healthy body,it is the basis of dynamic and creative intellectual activity."

 The Physical Education Department at Fox Meadow is dedicated to teaching our students how their bodies move, how to perform a variety of physical activities and the importance of physical fitness.
 Students at FM learn the health-related benefits of regular physical activity and the skills to adopt a physically active, healthy lifestyle.
 We strive to provide learning experiences that meet the developmental needs of all students, in a fun, safe and encouraging way.
 We create and foster a learning environment that allows students to take risks, demonstrate leadership, set, achieve, and maintain fitness goals and explore and discover movement using critical and creative thinking skills.
 We follow the Physical Education Curriculum Models that include, Sport Education, Skill Themes, Personal and Social Responsibility, Project Adventure and Movement Education.